Maryam095/Sample-Superstore/README.md

  ## Data Preparation
   These are data preparation steps;
   - Data Cleaning : Handle missing values and correct any data inconsistencies, Format the data appropriately for analysis(date formats, numerical data)
-  - Data Loading : Extract, Transform and Load data,
+  - Data Loading : Extract, Transform and Load data.
   ## Exploratory Data Analysis
   EDA involves explaining the Sample superstore datasets which answers the following questions;
   - Total Transactions over the period of time